Overview of oxygen sources

 - Capacity: storage tanks can hold 500-25,000 liquid liters of oxygen (i.e. up to 21,500,000 gaseous liters); flow output varies by VIE design and commonly ranges 150-20,000 gaseous liters per minute.

-- Pressure: Output from a VIE is >3-6 bar and must be pressure regulated to (3-6 bar) for delivery directly via wall piping (3-6 bar) or can be compressed further (~137 bar) to fill oxygen cylinders.
+- Pressure: Output from a VIE is >3-6 bar and must be pressure regulated to (3-6 bar) for delivery directly via medical gas piping systems (3-6 bar) or can be compressed further (~137 bar) to fill oxygen cylinders.

 - Costs: intermediate initial costs for installation and infrastructure for the VIE ($10,000 to $100,000s USD), though moderate ongoing annual costs of up to 40% of the initial capital investment.
-This does not include central facility piping costs.
+This does not include central facility medical gas piping

 - Advantages: high purity, high volumes (relative to space)